 - Level BK, a rental apartment high-rise in Brooklyn, N.Y., built on the Williamsburg waterfront adjacent to 1 North 4th Place.

 - Mark on 8th, a rental apartment community developed near Amazon’s headquarters in Seattle’s South Lake Union neighborhood.

-- Park Fifth, a two-phase multifamily residential development that is being built next to the Pershing Square Metro station in downtown Los Angeles.
+- Park Fifth, a 24-story residential high-rise being developed next to the Pershing Square Metro station in downtown Los Angeles.

 - Tam Ridge Residences, rental apartments developed on a highly accessible infill site in Marin County, just north of San Francisco.